Syntactic and Composite Foams VI

 We suggest that you register as soon as possible to be certain that you will have a hotel room at the conference rate.

 All participants are encouraged to register before April 15, 2024.
 There is a discounted price for registering before this date.
 Hotel space cannot be guaranteed for registrations received after April 20, 2024.
 Your registration is not officially confirmed until we receive payment of the amount due.
 ECI reserves the right to cancel your room registration if payment is not received.
 Your invoice/receipt will automatically be e-mailed upon of receipt of your registration.
-Should you need a signed receipt or a certificate of attendance (sent after the conclusion of the conference), please contact Kathy Chan.
+Should you need a signed receipt or a certificate of attendance (sent after the conclusion of the conference), please contact Renee Smith.

 Because of contractual guarantees made with the hotel for room and meal functions, no shows, late arrivals, missed meals and early departures cannot receive fee adjustments.
 If you have a disability and may require accommodation in order to participate fully in this conference, please indicate this when you register.
 An ECI representative will contact you to discuss your specific needs.
 If you have special dietary requirements (e.g., vegetarian or a food allergy), please make a note on your registration.
 The chef needs to know this information in advance if we are to accommodate you.
 ECI will attempt to accommodate special requests such as Kosher or Halal meals, but such meals may not be available at all conference sites.
 The participant must pay any additional costs for special meal requests that ECI pays a surcharge for.